Tap-Payments/goSellSDK-iOS/README.md

 1. **Xcode 10.0** or newer
 2. **Swift 4.0** or newer (preinstalled with Xcode)
 3. Deployment target SDK for the  app: **iOS 11.0** or later
+4. To support apps below iOS 11 please use this command : **pod "goSellSDK", '2.2.22'**

 <a name="installation"></a>